 When making a reservation for services crossing the US-Canadian border, you must provide certain information, including your date of birth, gender, country of citizenship, and detailed information regarding the form of ID that you will carry with you on your trip.
 Further conditions apply.

-When Traveling Amtrak To Canada
+When traveling on Amtrak to Canada

-The identification you carry on your trip should be the exact piece you selected and provide details about when you made your reservation.
+The identification you carry on your trip should be the exact piece you selected, and provide details about when you made your reservation.

 You must carry the original, valid identification document.
 Customs does not accept any copied, expired, or otherwise invalid documents.
 Each passenger must have their ID.